hyperledger/indy-plenum/docs/source/catchup.md

          - Learn the correct state (how many txns, merkle roots) of the ledger by using `LedgerStatus` messages from other nodes.
-         - If there is a quorum (`Quorums.ledger_status`, `n-f`) of equal `LedgerStatus` messages for the same audit state as this node's one, then audit ledger catchup is complete (it means that no catch-up is actually needed since the audit ledger is up to date)
+         - If there is a quorum (`Quorums.ledger_status`, `n-f`) of equal `LedgerStatus` messages for the same state as this node's one, then catchup is complete (it means that no catch-up is actually needed since the audit ledger is up to date)
          - Otherwise wait for `ConsistencyProof` messages from other nodes until a timeout.
            When a node receives a `LedgerStatus` and it finds the sending node's ledger behind,